Lucie Aubrac

-Lucie Samuel (29 June 1912 – 14 March 2007), born Bernard and known as Lucie Aubrac (/fr/), was a member of the French Resistance in World War II.
+Lucie Samuel (née Bernard; 29 June 1912 – 14 March 2007), known as Lucie Aubrac (/fr/), was a member of the French Resistance in World War II.
 A history teacher by occupation, she earned a history agrégation in 1938, a highly uncommon achievement for a woman at that time.
 In 1939 she married Raymond Samuel, who took the name Aubrac in the Resistance.
 She was active on a number of operations, including prison breakouts.
-Like her husband, she was a communist militant, which she remained after the war.
+Like her husband, she was a communist activist, which she remained after the war.
 She sat in the Provisional Consultative Assembly in Paris from 1944 to 1945.

 Her life was depicted in the 1997 film Lucie Aubrac by Claude Berri.
 The Paris Métro station Bagneux–Lucie Aubrac is named after her.

 Career

 In 1940, Lucie was amongst the first to join the French Resistance.
 In Clermont-Ferrand, Emmanuel d'Astier de La Vigerie formed the Resistance group La Dernière Colonne, later known as Libération-sud, with her husband and Jean Cavaillès.
 During 1941, the group carried out two sabotage attacks at train stations in Perpignan and Cannes.
 In February, they organised the distribution of 10,000 propaganda flyers, but one of the distributors was caught by the police, leading to the arrest of d'Astier's niece and uncle.
 At this time, Lucie gave birth to her first child.
 The group decided to hide, and, after a few months' hiatus, began to work on an underground newspaper, Libération.
 The first edition was put together with the help of the typographers from a local newspaper and printed on paper supplied by local trade-unionists; 10,000 copies were produced in July 1941.

 In March 1943, Raymond was arrested.
 He was released in May, after Lucie intervened with the local Vichy public prosecutor, telling him they were members of the Résistance and he had 24 hours to release Raymond or be killed, and the couple then organized the clever escape of three other members of their group.
 A month later, Raymond was arrested again.
 Lucie went to see Klaus Barbie, the notorious Gestapo chief in Vichy France and claimed to be Raymond's fiancée, saying he was named "Ermelin" (one of his aliases) and had been caught in a raid while innocently visiting a doctor.
 She was told Raymond was to be executed for being a member of the Resistance, but she was able to get permission to marry him first, supposedly to save her honor and legitimize the child with which she really was pregnant.
 When Raymond was being brought back to prison after "wedding", he and fifteen other prisoners were rescued by a commando unit led by Lucie, who attacked the vehicle he was in, killing the six guards.